Centre-for-Hardware-Security/eASIC/README.md

 2- IEEE

-Z. Z. Abideen, T. D. Perez and S. pagliarini, “From FPGAs to Obfuscated eASICs: Design and Security Trade-offs” in IEEE Asian Hardware Oriented Security and Trust Symposium (AsianHOST), 2021, pp. 1–4.
+Z. U. Abideen, T. D. Perez and S. pagliarini, “From FPGAs to Obfuscated eASICs: Design and Security Trade-offs” in IEEE Asian Hardware Oriented Security and Trust Symposium (AsianHOST), 2021, pp. 1–4.